Homily (Reflection) for Monday of the Sixth Week of Easter (07th May, 2018) on the Gospel

 Topic: God sustains His people.

-In today’s gospel, Jesus told His disciples things as they would be to prevent them from stumbling:
+In today’s gospel, Jesus told His disciples things that would come in a very plain language to prevent them from stumbling:

 They will put you out of the synagogues.
 Indeed, an hour is coming when those who kill you will think that by doing so they are offering worship to God.
 And they will do this because they have not known the Father or me.

-When we juxtapose Christ’s message with what many give today in God’s name, one wonders.
-We tend to forget often that this work is God’s, cf. Jn 14:10.
-And the task of protecting the flock is also the Lord’s, cf. 1Sam 17:47; 2Ch 20:15.
-As a result, there is no need for all the false promises, prophesies, messages, and so on we give and hear today.
-Jesus promised to be with always, cf. Jn 14:18; Matt 28:20.
+When we juxtapose Christ’s message with what many give today in God’s name, one wonders whether God has changed, cf. Job 23:13.
+We must remember always that this vineyard is God’s, cf. Jn 14:10.
+Christ is still saying to us, “You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide” (Jn 15:16).
+And the task of protecting the flock is the Lord’s, cf. 1Sam 17:47; 2Ch 20:15.
+As a result, there is no need for all the false promises, prophesies, messages, and so on in the name of protecting the flock.
+He has made a promise of complete protection, cf. Lk 21:18.
+All ought to know the truth, because it is the truth that will set us free, cf. Jn 8:32.

 Bible Reading: Ps 25.

-Let us pray: Lord, lead me in your truth and teach me, for you are the God of my salvation; for you I wait all the day long – Amen (cf. Ps 25:5) – Amen.
+Let us pray: Lord, lead me in your truth and teach me, for you are the God of my salvation; for you I wait all the day long – Amen (cf. Ps 25:5).

 You are free to share this reflection with others if you consider it worthy.